DersH22/thevirtualcloset/README.md

 - Closet - ClosetScreen.tsx
 - Settings - Settings.tsx

-*Home is TabOneScreen.tsx* - Do not rename this file, the Expo project structure is finicky and wants the first tab to be TabOneScreen.tsx
+Note: *Home tab/screen is TabOneScreen.tsx* - Do not rename this file, the Expo project structure is finicky and wants the first tab to be TabOneScreen.tsx
----

 Create all new screens in the *screens* folder

 To navigate to a new screen, use the following code: